ComposableFi/composable/specifications/cosmwasm/SPEC.md

 `signature_ptr` is a pointer to a Region that contains the digital signature.
 Signature MUST be in Raw ED25519 format.

-`public_key_ptr` is a pointer to a Region that contains references the serialized public key against which the signature will be verified.
+`public_key_ptr` is a pointer to a Region that contains a list of references to the serialized public key against which the signature will be verified.
 The public key MUST be in Raw ED25519 format.

 `ed25519_verify` returns 0 on verification success, 1 on verification failure, and values greater than 1 in case of error.